Academic integrity ยท Updated 2026-06-01

 The difference in one sentence

-Even if many words of a paragraph are changed, it can be plagiarized.
-If the source's order of ideas, logic and examples is followed closely (and without citation) the problem persist.
-Paraphrasing responsibly implies that you understood the source and are able to place it in your own argument.
+A paragraph can be plagiarized even if many words are changed.
+If the sentence order, logic, and examples closely follow the source without citation, the problem remains.
+Responsible paraphrasing shows that you understood the source and can place it inside your own argument.

 What good paraphrasing looks like

-An effective way of paraphrasing usually begins at a point away from the source text.
-You should read the source, close it, write the meaning in own words, then come back to check.
-This prevents you from replicating the structure.
-Then, add the citation and link the idea back to your assertion.
+Good paraphrasing usually starts away from the source text.
+Read the source, close it, write the meaning in plain language, then return to check accuracy.
+This helps you avoid copying the sentence structure.
+After that, add the citation and connect the idea to your claim.

 Common plagiarism risks

-You can easily solve those problems on time.
-A similarity report can show you when your writing is too similar to the source language.
-From what we do here you can, quote, cite, or rewrite more.
+These problems are fixable when caught early.
+A similarity report can show where your writing is too close to source language.
+From there, you can decide whether to quote, cite, or rewrite more substantially.

 A simple revision method